 The world’s first thermometer

-A Gaileo Galilei glass is a thermometer and measures the temperature.
+A Gaileo Galilei glass is a thermometer and measures temperature.

-In 1593, astronomer, physicist, engineer and “father of advanced science” Galileo Galiei discovered that the volume of a liquid changes when the temperature changes.
-Galileo, with the newly discovered fascinating knowledge of Galileo Galilei, created the glass and was the first to invent a tool that could measure temperature variations.
-In the years that followed, the thermometer was further developed by Galileo, Santorio Santorio and Galileo’s friend Gianfrancesco Sagredo, and Gabriel Fahrenheit and Anders Celcius invented the two temperature scales that today can both be read on the Inca Living Galileo Galilei glass.
+In 1593, astronomer, physicist, engineer and ‘father of advanced science’ Galileo Galilei discovered that the volume of a liquid changes when its temperature changes.
+Galileo, with his newly discovered fascinating knowledge, Galileo Galilei created the glass, and was the first to invent a tool that could measure temperature variations.
+In the following years, the thermometer was further developed by Galileo, Santorio Santorio and Galileo’s friend Gianfrancesco Sagredo, and Gabriel Fahrenheit and Anders Celcius invented the two temperature scales that today can both be read on the Inca Living Galileo Galilei glass.

-In 1603, the Italian physicist and mathematician Benedetto Castelli described Galileo’s discovery of the thermometer as follows.
+In 1603, the Italian physicist and mathematician Benedetto Castelli described Galileo Galilei’s discovery of the thermocouple as follows

-“Galileo took a small glass flask, the size of a small hen’s egg, with a neck about two clasps long and as fine as a wheat straw, warmed the flask well in his hands, and then turned its mouth down into a vessel placed underneath, in which was a little water.
-As he took the heat from his hands off the flask, the water at once began to rise in the neck, and rose to more than a span above the water in the tub.
-Galileo made use of this effect to construct an instrument for estimating heat and cold.”
+“Galileo took a small glass flask about the size of a small hen’s egg, with a neck about two spans long and as fine as a straw of wheat, warmed the flask well in his hands, and then turned its mouth into a vessel placed below, in which was a little water.
+When he took the heat of his hands from the flask, the water immediately began to rise in the neck and rose to more than a span above the water in the vessel.
+Galileo made use of this effect to construct an instrument to estimate heat and cold.”

 The Galileo Galieli glass is an ever-changing thermometer

 The appearance of the glass changes with changes in temperature.